jamiemccarthy/unreliable/README.md

 ## Requirements

-`unreliable` is tested to support Ruby 2.6 through 3.1, and Rails 5.0 through 7.0.
+`unreliable` is tested to support Ruby 2.6 through 3.2, and Rails 5.0 through 7.1.
+(All supported releases, plus several older ones.)

-As of November 2022, this is all released versions of both that are currently supported, plus several older releases.

 `unreliable` depends only on ActiveRecord and Railties.
 If you have a non-Rails app that uses ActiveRecord, you can still use it.

 ## Implementation

 `unreliable` does exactly nothing outside of test environments.
-There is intentionally no way to enable `unreliable` in production, and there never will be.
+There is intentionally no way to enable it in production, and there never will be.

 In a Rails test environment, `unreliable` patches ActiveRecord to append a final `ORDER BY` clause, when necessary, that returns results in a random order.